Officer cadet: Indonesia

 Taruna refers to cadets in the military academy, Kadet refers to cadets in the naval academy, and Karbol refers to cadets in the air force academy, respectively.

 Pakistan

 In the Pakistan Army, potential servicemen training to be officers at the Pakistan Military Academy (PMA) are known as Gentlemen Cadets.
 Gentlemen Cadets join PMA Kakul either as a direct entry from civilian colleges or from Military Cadet colleges after going through an InterServices Selection Board.

 GCs undergo a two-year military training program at PMA Kakul, equally divided into four semesters.
 The Academic Degree program for Gentlemen Cadets at PMA is a 4-year BS Engineering Sciences which compromises of 8 semesters, four of which they complete at PMA and the remaining four they study as second lieutenants at Human Resource Development Centres after the Grant of Commission from PMA.

+Philippines

+In the Armed Forces of the Philippines, officer aspirants mainly train at the Philippine Military Academy.
+The cadets at PMA go through a 4 year program that grants them a Bachelor of Science in Management major in Security Studies.They are divided into four classes, the lower the class, the higher their superiority.
+Starting from lowest to highest: